OfficialPoniesFiM/windows-transformer/README.md

 # windows-transformer
 A command prompt script to make things work more like a majority of Linux distros.
 Make sure you run this as administrator.
+This is intended to be ran on Windows 7, 8, 8.1, or 10.

 ## To run the script:
 1. Right click on the file
 2. Click on "Run as Administrator"